alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 The IRTF CFRG charter says:
 https://datatracker.ietf.org/doc/charter-irtf-cfrg/01/

-"The CFRG serves as a bridge between theory and practice, bringing new cryptographic techniques to the Internet community and promoting an understanding of the use and applicability of these mechanisms via Informational RFCs ...
-Our goal is to provide a forum for discussing and analyzing general cryptographic aspects of security protocols, and to offer guidance on the use of emerging mechanisms and new uses of existing mechanisms."
+> The CFRG serves as a bridge between theory and practice, bringing
+> new cryptographic techniques to the Internet community and promoting
+> an understanding of the use and applicability of these mechanisms
+> via Informational RFCs ...
+Our goal is to provide a forum for
+> discussing and analyzing general cryptographic aspects of security
+> protocols, and to offer guidance on the use of emerging mechanisms
+> and new uses of existing mechanisms.

 This internet-draft proposes an informational RFC which assists the discussion and analysis of the general cryptographic aspects of